LambdaLabsML/llama3-distributed-serving/README.md

 ```

 Download HF model to local storage, shared across cluster nodes.
-This step assumes you have created a HuggingFace token with access to the model to be downloaded.
+This assumes you have created a Hugging Face token with access to the model.
 ```bash
 mkdir -p ${HF_HOME}
 huggingface-cli login --token ${HF_TOKEN}